googleapis/google-api-java-client/docs/oauth-2.0.md

 ## Data store

 An access token typically has an expiration date of 1 hour, after which you will get an error if you try to use it.
-[Google2020-12-08 Credential][google-credential] takes care of automatically "refreshing" the token, which simply means getting a new access token.
+[GoogleCredential][google-credential] takes care of automatically "refreshing" the token, which simply means getting a new access token.
 This is done by means of a long-lived refresh token, which is typically received along with the access token if you use the